stephanme/nibe-mqtt-gateway/README.md

 - [x] wired Ethernet (no Wifi needed nor supported)
 - [x] direct connection to MQTT broker
 - [x] configurable set of of published Nibe registers/coils
-- [ ] support Modbus Data Messages (fast reading of up to 20 registeres preconfigured by Modbus Manager)
+- [x] support Modbus Data Messages (fast reading of up to 20 registeres preconfigured by Modbus Manager, no 32 bit registers)
 - [ ] supports writing to Nibe registers
 - [x] energy meter connected via S0 interface to OptIn1, persisted in nvs
 - [x] exposes the 4 relays of the PRODIno ESP32 board via MQTT